jon-jacky/home/comments.txt

   without them.

-  3. Computers made it easier for the powerful to evade responsibility for their policies by attributing them to computer programs whose workings cannot be explained or understood.
+  3. Computers made it easier for the powerful to evade responsibility for their policies by delegating decisions to computer programs whose workings cannot be explained or understood.
 They can claim their actions are the inevitable  outcomes of a reality that requires no rationale and provides no alternatives.